celo-org/celo-proposals/CIPs/template.md

 ## Proposed Solution

-Detail the specification and implementation changes in this EIP.
+Detail the specification and implementation changes in this CIP.

 ## Alternative Solutions